-Academic Event Date Target Audience Description of Event Back to School Night August 16 All Families Open House 3-8; walk schedules and meet teachers New Student Orientation August 21 New Students Only 1 / 2 day arts orientation; 1 / 2 day academics orientation Semester One Begins August 22 All Students First day of school Convocation August 31 All Students All-school assembly at the Ordway Schedule Change Deadline September 5 All Students Last day to submit schedule change requests; changes after this date may result in loss of credit Senior Graduation Eligibility September Seniors Seniors receive a transcript review and graduation status as of August 2023 College Family Night September 19 Senior Families Info session: application tips, strategies, financial aid supports Senior Postsecondary Advising Sessions September & October All Seniors Ms. Johnson visits English classes to chat about application tips, strategies, and financial aid supports College Knowledge Month October All Students Various school-wide activities to support our college and conservatory mission FAFSA Applications Open October 1 Senior Families Students can now apply for financial aid packages Midterm Grades Due October 9 All Students Quarter 1 grades do not affect the transcript but serve as a point of conversation at conferences Fall Conferences October 17, 23 All Families Meet with Academic and Arts teachers about semester one progress Underclassman Postsecondary Advising Sessions November 9th and 10th Grade Students Ms. Johnson visits study halls to chat about GPA, class rigor, early postsecondary planning tips Semester One Ends December 19 All Students Last day of classes Final Grades Due January 3 All Students Semester One grades do affect the transcript and GPA
+Academic Event Date Target Audience Description of Event Back to School Night August 15 All Families Open House 3-8; walk schedules and meet teachers New Student Orientation August 19 New Students Only Senior Ambassadors and Faculty help kids with logistics, schedules, and FAQs Semester One Begins August 20 All Students First day of school Convocation TBD All Students All-school assembly at the Ordway Schedule Change Deadline September 3 All Students Last day to submit schedule change requests; changes after this date may result in loss of credit College Family Night September 17 Senior Families Info session: application tips, strategies, financial aid supports SPCPA Homecoming Week September 23-28 All Students and Alumni A series of activities to celebrate SPCPA's 20th year Senior Postsecondary Advising Sessions September & October All Seniors Ms. Johnson visits English classes to chat about application tips, strategies, and financial aid supports College Knowledge Month October All Students Various school-wide activities to support our college and conservatory mission FAFSA Applications Open October 1 Senior Families Students can now apply for financial aid packages Midterm Grades Due October 31 All Students Quarter 1 grades do not affect the transcript but serve as a point of conversation at conferences Fall Conferences November 7, 12 All Families Meet with Academic and Arts teachers about semester one progress Underclassman Postsecondary Advising Sessions November 9th and 10th Grade Students Ms. Johnson visits History classes to chat about GPA, class rigor, early postsecondary planning tips Semester One Ends December 20 All Students Last day of classes; Early Release Final Grades Due January 6 All Students Semester One grades do affect the transcript and GPA